This page documents the API of fluid.cell, the primitive of the reactive library underlying Fluid Infusion 6.

 The reactive cell’s value can be updated by calling Cell.set.
 This will trigger a cascade of updates through the

-is called for a cell which depends on them.
+only be updated if Cell.get is called for a cell which depends on them.

 Cell._value